-This high-profile public talk will open, and set the scene for The 2016 UQ Compassion Symposium.
+This high-profile public talk will open, and set the scene for the 2017 UQ Compassion Symposium.

 6.00pm – 8.00pm

-Abel Smith Lecture Theatre (Building 23, The University of Queensland, St Lucia QLD)
+GHD Auditorium, Advanced Engineering Building (Building 49, The University of Queensland, St Lucia QLD)

 The full-day conference welcomes an eclectic mix of practitioners and academics to discuss how compassion can be integrated into research and practice, and the benefits associated with doing so.

 Sir Llew Edwards Building (Building 14, The University of Queensland, St Lucia QLD)

 The full-day conference boasts an impressive and diverse line up of over 20 practitioners and academics.
 Learn how compassion can be integrated into research, practice, work, and daily life.